 Mutual aid agreements may exist at the federal, state, and local levels.
-While formal federal and state mutual aid agreements are found at https://r4data.response.epa.gov/r4rrt/rcp-acp-main/.
+While formal federal and state mutual aid agreements are found at Region 4 Regional Response Team.
 Annexes, local mutual aid agreements, and informal aid agreements are not.

 Mutual aid agreements, both formal and informal, may be available for use or assistance in the event of a discharge or release in the Kentuckiana Sub-Area.
 These may include co-ops, facility owned response equipment, or other equipment or resource aid in an area.
 Area-specific considerations for the availability of assistance during a discharge or release have been assessed and are discussed below.
 It is important to note that these agreements should not be relied upon in the event of a discharge or release (unless a formal agreement is in place) and is based on availability and ability to assist.